cutright/DVH-Analytics/README.md

 # DVH Analytics

 Welcome to the brand new DVH Analytics, rewritten as a native OS application with wxPython.
 This version is currently only available as source code during the public beta.
 Compiled versions will be available after successful testing.
+The previous web-based version can be found [here](https://github.com/cutright/DVH-Analytics) but is no longer being developed.

 DVH Analytics is a software application to help radiation oncology departments build an in-house database of treatment planning data for the purpose of historical comparisons and statistical analysis.